rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 system drive.
 In rare cases, they might become very large and crowd the system drive.

-On Linux&reg; cloud servers, the solution is to use an external drive for these files and create a mount point to the path of the log or database files.
+On Linux cloud servers, the solution is to use an external drive for these files and create a mount point to the path of the log or database files.
 For information about the location of these paths, see the "Locations of Cloud Backup agent files" section in [Cloud Backup agent logging](/how-to/cloud-backup-agent-logging-basics).

-On Windows&reg; cloud servers, you can use the **AgentConfig.exe** tool located in the `C:\Program Files\Driveclient` folder to move these files from the system drive by using the following steps:
+On Windows cloud servers, you can use the **AgentConfig.exe** tool located in the `C:\Program Files\Driveclient` folder to move these files from the system drive by using the following steps:

 1. Shut down the Cloud Backup agent service.